nikkun1028/IntroAPIs_FinalProject/README.md

 sample request/response body:
 > this is a request body for POST api/Player <br />
 any misspelling of the property name will cause it to be null <br />
-which will possibly throw an error because of the database constraints.
+which will possibly throw an error because of the database constraints. <br />
+if
 ```
 {
   "playerName": "example_name",
   "weapon": {
     "weaponType": {
-      "weaponTypeID": 1,
+      "weaponTypeID": 1, // this is illegal, throws error
       "weaponTypeName": "Great Sword"
     },
     "weaponName": "example_weapon",